perforce/helix-authentication-extension/README.md

 ## Documentation

-See the product documentation in the [docs](./docs) directory.
-The documentation includes instructions for packaging and installing the extension.
+See the administrative guide in the [docs](./docs) directory for instructions on installing and configuring the extension.
+Additionally, guidance on configuring LDAP authentication, along with SSO, is given in the [LDAP](./docs/LDAP.md) guide.

 ## Known Issues